 The faster computation times translates into lower energy consumption.
 In the Internet of Things devices using 8-bit processors, energy is an issue because you don’t want to run the battery down trying to check the security.
 No one wants to replace the battery in their device every four or five weeks when they think it is going to last one to two years.

 The unique thing we did is bring in this area of cryptography, which is typically used in identification and authentication but which can also support encryption and data protection.
 It has basically allowed us to use a smaller physical footprint in silicon and software and it has given us ultra-low energy.

 In August, a bill was introduced in Congress that would set basic security standards for devices sourced by the U.S. government.
-It would also task officials with creating guidelines for devices with "limited" processing power.
-What would your advice be to them?
+What would your advice be to lawmakers?